GokZ465/Library-React-NextJS/README.md

 # Library Management Page

 Welcome to the Library Management Page!
 This guide will walk you through the various modules and features available on this platform.
+## PWA Progressive Web App
+Pwa with Mobile Responsiveness for any screen sizes , all pages are curated for mobile responsiveness and PWA
 ## Tech Stack

 - **React/Next.js**: The Library Management Page is built using React, a popular JavaScript library for building user interfaces, and Next.js, a framework for server-rendered React applications.
 This powerful combination provides a seamless development experience and ensures efficient rendering and routing of pages.